Legal Separation in Tennessee

-Call me today at (615) 239-1374 or send me an email here online and let me know what you’re going through.
+Call our Franklin legal separation lawyer today at (615) 239-1374 or send me an email here online and let me know what you’re going through.

 If a couple that gets legally separated ends up divorcing later, they’ll have to do a lot of this same type of paperwork all over again.
 This may cause some to wonder, “Why bother with legal separation to begin with?”
 There are three notable reasons:

 Religious reasons: Many people have deep religious convictions against divorce and will do everything possible to avoid it.
 But a marriage that is ending can take a deep toll on someone’s mental health and it can gravely impact the upbringing of children.
 For these reasons, a legal separation can be seen as a middle ground, respecting the institution of marriage and the individual needs of each person involved.
 There is no limitation on the amount of time a legal separation can be in effect, so the arrangement can continue “until death do us part.”

 Financial reasons: The tax code offers advantages to married couples.
 It’s also possible that one person in the marriage may be receiving some type of government benefits.
 Let’s say one person is retired military and the relationship is still amicable enough that they don’t want the spouse to lose the good health and pension benefits that come with their service as a military spouse.
 A legal separation can preserve that connection, while allowing the couple to live separately.